 Fire safety best practice

-If your business employees five people or more, you will need to identify and document any potential fire hazards within the working environment.
+If your business employs five people or more, you will need to identify and document any potential fire hazards within the working environment.
 This can be done as part of a Fire Risk Assessment and must be done by a Competent Person.

 The following are just some of the actions needed to satisfy compliance;